RyinSilverfish/Juncture/hello-juncture/README.md

 This image is a print portrait of Nezha from the 1895 edition of *Fengshen yanyi*.
 A "Cloud Shoulder" (Yunjian) accessory made of lotus leaves is worn around his shoulders, which may be the result of opera costume infleunces.
 His magical sash is tied around his waist like a belt, and he wields both a spear and his iconic Qiankun Ring.

 Image comes from [Zeng xiang quan tu Feng shen yan yi. (增像全圖封神演義) v.1-4](https://babel.hathitrust.org/cgi/pt?id=nnc1.cu05117771&seq=132), hosted on HathiTrust.

+## Analysis

+Overall, the twin hair buns and Wind-Fire Wheels from the Ming illustrations have been inherited by the two subsequent character portraits.
+However, the 1695 edition illustration seems to take more inspiration from the traditional depiction of Shancai/Sudhana, an acolyte of Guanyin who also inspires the Red Boy character in *Journey to the West*.
+As a result, the design incorporates jewelry and floating sashes that are more commonly seen on Buddhist deities, compared to the highly Daoist-ized Nezha of *Fengshen yanyi*

+In contrast to both the Ming illustrations and the 1695 portrait, the 1895 edition takes more inspiration from opera costume than folk deity iconography, and may be the earliest design where Nezha's clothes have a lotus motif.
+Perhaps the different choices in character designs reflects the medium through which the novel's story was most commonly received by a popular audience?

+## Bibliography:

+"新刻鍾伯敬先生批評封神演義No.1."
+National Archives of Japan Digital Archive.
+Accessed April 16, 2025. https://www.digital.archives.go.jp/img/4216020

+Xiu xiang feng shen yan yi.
+1, Di 1-10 ce.
+Shan cheng tang, 1695.
+Digitale Sammlungen Ostasien.
+Accessed April 16, 2025. https://www.digitale-sammlungen.de/en/details/bsb11129917

+封神真形圖.2冊.55像.清代墨繪本.
+1 November 2015. *Wikimedia.org.* Wikimedia Commons.
+Accessed April 16, 2025. https://commons.wikimedia.org/wiki/File:%E5%B0%81%E7%A5%9E%E7%9C%9F%E5%BD%A2%E5%9C%96.2%E5%86%8A.55%E5%83%8F.%E6%B8%85%E4%BB%A3%E5%A2%A8%E7%B9%AA%E6%9C%AC.pdf

+Zeng xiang quan tu Feng shen yan yi. (增像全圖封神演義) v.1-4.
+Hong wen shu ju, 1895.
+Columbia University.
+HathiTrust.
+Accessed April 16, 2025. https://catalog.hathitrust.org/Record/102363874